Nicholedlrosa/portfolio/README.md

 2. The super cool gameboy was thanks to this [repository](https://github.com/topics/gameboy-css).

-3. [This](https://css-tricks.com/perfect-full-page-background-image/) CSS reference was great in helping me override the default stylesheet for the background.
+3. [This](https://css-tricks.com/perfect-full-page-background-image/) reference was great in helping me override the default stylesheet.

+4. [Here](https://codepen.io/silvia-odwyer/pen/RwKMOpb) is where I got the neon lights code.